 Church members are invited to participate in the melodrama by being actors, stagehands, olio performers, or technicians.
 You develop some really close friendships during six weeks of rehearsals and five days of performances.

 Over the years, the melodrama has raised approximately $55,000 which was donated to local charities such as Crossroads Ministry, Habitat for Humanity, Lifelong Learning of Estes Valley, Restorative Justice, Salud Clinic, Victims’ Advocates, Partners, Learning Place, and EVICS.
+There will be no melodrama production during 2018, but it will return in 2019.

 You feel the urge to amaze your friends and family with hidden talents crying to be set free?
 Call Ginger Wilkinson at 970-586-5275.
 She has the key to unlock the actor (or ham) inside each of us.